wyne-ybanez/personal-portfolio-master/TESTING.md

 c.
 I would like to it if there were a way to contact the candidate and find out more information.
   - There is a 'contact me' button in the navigation bar.
   - There is a 'contact me' button in the 'About Me' section.
-  - There is a 'contact me' form at the very end of the page.
+  - There is a 'contact me' form at the end of the page.

 ### Frequent Visitor Goals:

 a.
 I would like to check if the candidate is working on any projects.
   - The Projects section is constantly updated and will show any newly finished projects.
-  - There is a github icon in the footer and the social icons in the hero section which leads to the candidates github page.
+  - There is a Github icon in the footer and the social icons in the hero section which leads to the candidates Github page.

 b.
 I want to be able to contact the candidate quickly.
   - The 'contact me' button in the navigation bar which will lead to the contact form where the user can message the candidate about current projects.
   - There is a contact button placed in the 'About me' section.
-  - At the end of every HTML page, the 'contact me' button is always present.
+  - At the end of the page, the 'contact me' form is present.

 c.
 I want to be able to navigate to any section of the website in order to read it in more detail.
   - The navigation bar is sticky, the user will be able to access this and press the appropriate button to travel to the desired section/page.
-  - There are additional buttons at the end of every page which gives the user the option to return to the top of the page or check the candidate's projects or to read more about the candidate's work experience.
+  - There are additional links in the footer which gives the user the option to return to the top of the page or check the candidate's projects or to read more about the candidate's work experience.

 ## Validators